dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 ---

-# Import Wi-Fi settings for Windows 8.1 and later devices in Microsoft Intune
+# Import Wi-Fi settings for Windows devices in Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-For devices that run Windows 8.1, Windows 10 desktop or mobile, or Windows Holographic for Business, you can import a Wi-Fi configuration profile that was previously exported to a file.
+For devices that run Windows, you can import a Wi-Fi configuration profile that was previously exported to a file.
+For Windows 10 and later devices, you can [create a Wi-Fi profile](wi-fi-settings-windows.md) directly in Intune.

+Applies to:
+- Windows 8.1 and later
+- Windows 10 and later
+- Windows 10 desktop or mobile
+- Windows Holographic for Business

 ## Export Wi-Fi settings from a Windows device